Skip to content Skip to sidebar Skip to footer

 The first thing that separates French roulette games from others is the arrangement of the betting layout.
 Most single- and double-zero tables nowadays are designed with the outside wagers clustered together on one side of the table, so players can reach every betting box without shifting positions.
 On a classical French layout, however, the even money bets are arranged on either side of the single numbers, with 1-18 (passe), evens (pair) and black (noir) on the left and 19-36 (manque), odds (impair) and red (rouge) on the right.

-While the placement of the outside betting boxes may be purely cosmetic, the rules which govern them are not.
+While the placement of the outside betting boxes in French Roulette may be purely cosmetic, the rules which govern them are not.
 Wagers on red or black, even or odd, and high or low in French roulette are subject to what are known as ‘imprisonment’ rules, which allow players to reclaim part of their stake when the ball lands on zero.
-These conditions halve the house edge and are rarely found in Australian roulette games these days.
+These conditions halve the house edge and are rarely found in roulette games online or even at most casinos these days.

 Another bonus is the ability to make call bets.
-These are now widely available in both land-based casinosand online roulette games, often via the special racetrack layout, but there once was a time when you had to find a traditional French-style game if you wanted to announce wagers such as tiers, voisins and finales.
+These are now widely available land-based casinos and in online roulette games. often via the special racetrack layout, but there once was a time when you had to find a traditional French-style game if you wanted to announce wagers such as tiers, voisins and finales.

 French roulette unique rules